maxpardoe/capstone/README.md

 ## Step 5 - Conclusion

-In conclusion, I am able to say that I have been able to achieve my project goal - to predict clean sheets above the baseline rate, even though it was only a little increase on the baseline.
-This was through being able to transofrm mathc statistcs in the top 5 European leagues and the MLS into player form, through the use of exponetially weighted means on those statistics for each player.
+In conclusion, I am able to say that I have been able to achieve my project goal - to predict clean sheets above the baseline rate.
+This was through transforming the in-game player statistics of every match from 2017 onwards in Europe's top 5 leagues and the MLS into player form.
+This was done through creating exponentially weighted means of all of those statistics for each player.
+My model would then weight up the form of the attack vs the defensive form of the two teams to predict whether or not the game would produce a clean sheet or not.

 ## Step 6 - Evaluation

 Overall, I believe that this was a successful project as I was able to achieve my goal of predicting clean sheets above the baseline rate.
 However, disappointingly I was unable to factor in certain features that I would have liked to.
 For example, due to my limited time frame, I was unable to appropriately engineer a way to feature the captain data, that I scraped for each match, into my model.
 However, this is something that I would like to add onto during my future developments.

 Moreover, if I were to do this again, I would also try and attempt to try and engineer a way of creating a feature that relays the difference in points/table positioning during that particular game week.
 This is because I feel this could be another strong indication as to whether a team would be more likely to achieve a clean sheet or not.
 I would perhaps try and get more meta-data, such as, whether or not the game was a derby match as these particular games are much more frantic and harder to predict as anything can happen in these games.

 ## Key Learnings